Anything-Minecraft-Team/anything-minecraft/tutorials/en_us/PLUGINS/FAST_CHUNK_PREGENERATOR.md

 OnlyGenerateWithNoPlayersOnline: false
 ```

-- MaxMillisPerTick - This is the max millis the generation thread should take per tick.
+- MaxMillisPerTick - This is the max milliseconds the generation thread should take per tick.
 Increase the number for more chunks generated per tick and less TPS.
 Should be below 35 if async.
 Default: 28.5

 - WaitTicksBetween - Amount of ticks to wait between generations.